bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 # POS Foundation

-POS Foundation is an open-source BigCommerce point-of-sale application framework.
+POS Foundation is a proof-of-concept [open-source framework](https://github.com/bigcommerce/point-of-sale-foundation) that helps developers deliver custom point-of-sale checkout interfaces to BigCommerce merchants with brick-and-mortar locations.
 It provides a template to scaffold custom POS solutions that use secure, pre-certified EMV card readers.
-Default integration with Stripe Terminal fast-tracks development of brick-and-mortar POS implementations for BigCommerce stores, saving hundreds of hours.
+POS Foundation includes a default integration with Stripe Terminal, which can significantly accelerate development time.

 ## Software and hardware requirements
 * [Node.js](https://nodejs.org/en/) 14.x